seattlejs/seattlejs.com/app/md/email-templates/details-confirmation.md

 Congratulations!
 You are now confirmed to present about {topic} at the SeattleJS meetup on {date}.
 We're excited to have you join us!

+As a reminder, please arrive at the venue, {venue}, by 5:00PM for a tech check.

 Before we publish the event details, we'd like to confirm your information.
 Here's the details from your submission - is there anything you'd like to change or are you happy with it as is?

 - **Name**: {name}